Policies & Procedures

 Students who do not meet satisfactory academic progress have two options:

-1. Attend college at their own expense without the use of Title IV funding and work towards regaining eligibility.
+1. Attend University at their own expense without the use of Title IV funding and work towards regaining eligibility.

 2. Submit a SAP appeal to the Financial Aid Administration office (see instructions below).